Web Cluster Upgrade: Caching FAQ

 Are there file types that will always be cached?

 Yes, the following static file types are set to always cache.
-The default cache time will be set to 15 minutes.

 Are wwwdev and wwwstage also caching sites?